 Laser Hair Removal

-Remove unwanted hair with Laser Hair Removal
+All About Laser Hair Removal

 How Laser Hair Removal Works

 During laser hair removal, pulsating beams of light target the pigment (melanin) in the hair.
-The intense heat from the laser damage the follicles, inhibiting future hair growth.
+The intense heat from the laser damages the follicles, inhibiting future hair growth.
 Since this procedure works by targeting melanin, it is most effective for people with light skin and dark hair, although advanced technology has made laser hair removal an option for individuals with dark skin as well.
-Laser hair removal is typically not an option for people with white, grey, blonde or red hair because the laser cannot “see” the light hair.
+Laser hair removal is typically not an option for people with white, grey, blonde or red hair because the laser cannot "see" the light hair.
 Common areas of the body that are treated include legs, underarms, upper lip, chin, and bikini line; however, laser hair removal can be used on nearly any part of the body.

 How to Prepare for Getting Laser Hair Removal